isomerpages/moe-jpjc/_admission-matters/Joint Admissions Exercise 2022.md

 *   All Singapore Citizens (SC) or Singapore Permanent Residents (SPR) with valid Singapore-Cambridge GCE ‘O’ Level Examination results from any year.
 *   International candidates studying in a Government School, Government-Aided School, or an Independent School in Singapore with valid Singapore-Cambridge GCE ‘O’ Level Examination results.

 Applicants may submit their applications through the JAE Internet System (JAE-IS) using their SingPass or alternatively, the JAE PIN.
-Registration starts from 03:00 PM on Wednesday, 12 January 2022 and ends at 04:00 PM on Monday, 17 January 2022 (tentative).
+Registration starts from 03:00 PM on Thursday, 12 January 2023 and ends at 04:00 PM on Tuesday, 17 January 2023.

 Please visit [MOE Admissions](https://www.moe.gov.sg/post-secondary/admissions/jae) website for more information.